 - Gated categories.

-Only Professional Sellers can apply to be allowed to list and sell in 10 or so categories of products that are currently gated on Amazon.
+Only Professional Sellers can apply to be allowed to list and sell in roughly 10 product categories that are currently gated on Amazon.
 These categories include Clothing, Shoes, Jewelry/Watches, Beauty, Collectibles, Automotive, and Video.

 Have These Ready Before You Start

-The registration process is fairly straight forward and can be completed in under an hour, there are a number of pieces of information you want to have in advance in order to streamline the process.
-The rules for signing up on Amazon differ from country to country, here we focus on what it will take to get registered on Amazon.com, the US marketplace.
+The registration process is fairly straightforward and can be completed in under an hour, but there are few pieces of information you’ll want to have in advance in order to streamline the process.
+The rules for signing up on Amazon differ from country to country, but here we’ll focus on what it will take to get registered on Amazon.com, the US marketplace.
 You CAN stop the registration process partway through and come back to it later – but it’s MUCH easier to pull together the following 5 pieces of information BEFORE you start the registration process:

 - Your legal business name, address, and contact information

 - An email address that can be used for this company account

 - An internationally chargeable credit card with a valid billing address

 - A phone number where you can be reached during the registration process

 Registered and Launched Accounts